Kevin-M-Smith/EM213-Resume/README.md

-# data200_datascienceresumes
+# EM213 Resume

-A collection of data science resumes for the DATA-200 course.
+See DataAnalyticsResumeExample.pdf for final output.

+## Attribution

 Inspired by Eric Scott's data science resume sample and Yihui's **pagedown** package.
 Thanks to you both!